Akuli/teek/docs/textwidget.rst

 >>> isinstance('lol', text.TextIndex)
 False

+..
+TODO: should maybe say something about difference between "1.1" and "1.0 + 1 char" here?

 The ``TextIndex`` classes are also valid :ref:`type specifications <type-spec>`.

 Text indices have the following attributes and methods: